 Prof Kevin Curran

 Kevin Curran is a Professor of Cyber Security at Ulster University, Executive Co-Director of the Legal Innovation Centre and group leader for the Ambient Intelligence & Virtual Worlds Research Group.
 He joined the School of Computing, Engineering and Intelligent Systems in 1999.
 Kevin's primary research and teaching interests is in the areas of Cyber Security.

 Mark Potkewitz is an attorney and Co-Director of the Legal Innovation Centre.
-He previously served as the Director of Policy for the Center for Urban Business Entrepreneurship and Legal Technology at Brooklyn Law School, a Google Policy Fellow and Adjunct Fellow at Tech Freedom and is an experienced technology policy advocate.
+He previously served as an Adjunct Professor of Clinical Law and Legal Technology Fellow at Brooklyn Law School as well as the Director of Policy for the Center for Urban Business Entrepreneurship.
+He has also been a Google Policy Fellow and Adjunct Fellow at Tech Freedom and is an experienced technology policy advocate.

 Jane Hollway is Co-Director of the Legal Innovation Centre and a Corporate/Project Finance lawyer.
 She qualified as a solicitor in 1997, having spent training periods in the Dublin and Brussels offices of top tier Irish corporate firm, McCann FitzGerald.
 She was Partner in its Project Finance Group, before joining Arthur Cox as Partner to lead its Projects Team in Belfast.
 She has extensive transactional and regulatory experience, prior to joining the University.

 Dr Niall McCarroll has been employed as Research Associate in the Legal Innovation Centre from September 2016, specialising in Legal Language Identification Intelligence.
 He has been working with Allen and Overy on a research project on automation of fact-checking legal documents.